ciccalab/sysSVM2/README.md

 canonical_drivers = readRDS("example_data/canonical_drivers.rds")
 sysSVM_data = prepare_trainingPrediction(sysSVM2_input, canonical_drivers, output_dir = "~/test_sysSVM2-NN")
 ```
-The training set is then used to tune SVM model parameters.
-By default, sysSVM2 performs three-fold Cross-Validation (CV) over a pre-determined grid of parameter combinations.
-The CV is run for a number of iterations, and since this can be computationally intensive, the code is designed to run in a parallel environment.
+SVM model parameters then need to be tuned. sysSVM2 does this automatically, using three-fold Cross-Validation (CV) over a pre-determined grid of parameter combinations.
+However, this is a computationally intensive process.
+If sufficient computational resources are not available, or if users want to train a model on a similar dataset to one for which they have already carried out CV iterations, we suggest that kernel parameters can be 're-used' to save on computation time.
+\
+To run the CV iterations as efficiently as possible, the code is designed to run in a parallel environment.
 For example, to perform 10 CV iterations using 4 cores, run
 ```
 cv_stats = run_crossValidation_par(iters = 10,
                                    cores = 4,